InSite | Fibre reinforcement in lieu of traditional steel reinforcement

 Prior to the use of any fibre reinforcement, in lieu of traditional steel reinforcement, the developer is advised to seek confirmation from our structural engineering department, through our site surveyor, that the proposals would be acceptable to the warranty provider.

-Every care was taken to ensure the information in this article was correct at the time of publication (June 2021).
+Every care was taken to ensure the information in this article was correct at the time of publication (November 2023).
 Guidance provided does not replace the reader’s professional judgement and any construction project should comply with the relevant Building Regulations or applicable technical standards.
 For the most up to date Premier Guarantee technical guidance please refer to your Risk Management Surveyor and the latest version of the Premier Guarantee Technical Manual.

-Read more technical articles on our Resource Hub
+Read more technical articles on InSite